 \textbf{Ethical Considerations and Limitations.} Automated facial expression analysis, particularly in affective computing, has valuable use cases for society.
 For example, human-computer interaction, learning analytics, mental health and well-being and teleconferencing are only a few of these beneficial applications for facial expression analysis.
 However, there exist potential use cases raising ethical questions such as surveillance and military applications.

 From the algorithmic fairness point of view, building emotion recognition based on 3D face models has advantages over CNN models that learn emotions directly from RGB images and videos.
-Most datasets are imbalanced in gender, ethnicity, age and other appearance-relevant traits.
+Most datasets are imbalanced in gender, ethnicity, age, and other appearance-relevant traits.
 Even though algorithmic bias is still a significant and open issue, learning from emotion coefficients of 3D face models discards all additional information that appearance-based CNN models jointly learn and condition on.
-Together with this benefit, 3D face models require good quality of images for alignment (for instance, see the qualitative performance of all compared 3D face models in Fig.~\ref{fig:affw2}), and it may limit their use cases.
+However, 3D face models require good quality images for alignment (for instance, see the qualitative performance of all compared 3D face models in Fig.~\ref{fig:affw2}), which may limit their use cases.